Color picker: Eyedropper

 The eyedropper is a tool present in most color pickers and graphics software that allows a user to read a color at a specific point in an image, or position on a display.
 This enables the color to be transferred to other applications particularly quickly.

+Modern implementations of eyedropper tools are also available as browser extensions, allowing users to pick colors directly from web pages, such as in Google Chrome and Microsoft Edge.

 Working

 A color picker has two main parts, first a color slider and second a color canvas.
 The color slider has a linear or radial gradient of the seven rainbow colors i.e. Violet, Indigo, Blue, Green, Yellow, Orange and Red.
-It allows you to choose any of the seven primary colors.
+It allows one to choose any of the seven primary colors.

 The color value chosen from the color slider instantly reflects in the color canvas.
 The color canvas is a mixture of two linear color gradients.
 First a linear gradient of the current chosen color and second a linear gradient of the black color.
-This mixture of color gradients lets you choose a lighter and darker version of the current chosen color from the color slider.
+This mixture of color gradients lets one choose a lighter and darker version of the current chosen color from the color slider.